-I think we can all agree; 2020 has been a strange year.
-And that goes for two footers and four footers alike.
+I think we can all agree, the COVID-19 pandemic has made 2020 a strange year.
+And that goes for two footers and four footers alike — it’s been a stressful time for us all.

 For most of our dogs, they went from seeing their owners only a fraction of the day to seeing their owners all day.